 Labour to set up new publicly-owned company to ‘harness green energy’

-Great British Energy would “harness the power of Britain’s sun, wind, and waves to cut energy bills’, Keir Starmer says
+Great British Energy to rival foreign investors to tap ‘power of Britain’s sun, wind, and waves to cut energy bills’, Keir Starmer says

-Labour will set up a new publicly-owned green energy company as as a rival to foreign investors in the vital industry, Keir Starmer has announced.
+Labour will set up a new publicly-owned green energy company as a rival to foreign investors in the vital industry, Keir Starmer has announced.

 Great British Energy would “harness the power of Britain’s sun, wind, and waves to cut energy bills and deliver energy independence”, the Labour leader told the party’s conference.